-There is an inner rest to our souls knowing that we have God’s good will and work in our lives.
-We possess no peace without grace first blessing our souls.
-Because of the death of Christ for our sins, there is no alienation between us and God.
+There is an inner rest to our souls, knowing that we have God’s goodwill and work in our lives.
+We possess no peace without grace, first blessing our souls.
+Because of the death of Christ for our sins, there is no alienation between God and us.
 More than that, we have an ongoing sense of God’s sovereign work in our souls.

 from God the Father and our Lord Jesus Christ

-Both grace and peace have their source in God the Father and the Lord Jesus Christ.
+Both grace and peace have their source in God, the Father, and the Lord Jesus Christ.
 Paul joins the Father and Son as one source for grace and peace.
-We do not strive for peace with God because God settled the sin issue by the death of Christ.
+We do not strive for peace with God because God settled the sin issue by Christ’s death.
 We do not need to seek God’s approval because we have it.